CoderDojoTC/python-minecraft/docs/classroom/other-scripts.rst

 ==========================

-In addition to the prepared IPython exercises, your IPython instance has access to plenty of other Python scripts.
-They don't show up in your view by default, but you saw how to list them and load them in *Exercise 2: Getting Started with IPython*.
+In addition to the prepared IPython exercises, your IPython instance has access to plenty of other IPython examples.
+The examples should be visible in your IPython notebook session, under the folder named :file:`examples`.
+If you cannot see the :file:`examples` folder in IPython, click on the icon of the house to navigate to the top level folder.

 Here are some that might be fun to play with:

 sphere.py
    This script creates spherical objects in your Minecraft world.